Joseph Lister: Early life

 His father was a pioneer in the design of achromatic object lenses for use in compound microscopes He spent 30 years perfecting the microscope, and in the process, discovered the Law of Aplanatic Foci, building a microscope where the image point of one lens coincided with the focal point of another.
-Up until that point, the best higher magnification lenses produced an excessive secondary aberration known as a coma, which interfered with normal use.
+Up until that time, the best higher magnification lenses produced an excessive secondary aberration known as a coma, which interfered with normal use.
 It was considered a major advance that elevated histology into an independent science.
 By 1832, Lister's work had built a reputation sufficient to enable his being elected to the Royal Society.
 His mother, Isabella, was the youngest daughter of master mariner Anthony Harris.
-Isabella worked at the Ackworth School, a Quaker school for the poor, assisting her widowed mother who was the superintendent of the school.
+Isabella worked at the Ackworth School, a Quaker school for the poor, assisting her widowed mother, the superintendent of the school.

 The eldest daughter of the couple was Mary Lister.
 On 21 August 1851, she married the barrister Rickman Godlee of Lincoln's Inn and the Middle Temple, who belonged to the Friends meeting house in Plaistow.
 The couple had six children.
-Their second child was Rickman Godlee, a neurosurgeon, who became Professor of Clinical Surgery at the University College Hospital. and surgeon to Queen Victoria.
-He became Lister's biographer in 1917.} The eldest son of Joseph and Isabella Lister was John Lister, who died of a painful brain tumour.
+Their second child was Rickman Godlee, a neurosurgeon who became Professor of Clinical Surgery at the University College Hospital and surgeon to Queen Victoria.
+He became Lister's biographer in 1917.
+The eldest son of Joseph and Isabella Lister was John Lister, who died of a painful brain tumour.
 With John's death, Joseph became the heir of the family.
-The couple's second daughter was Isabella Sophia Lister, who married the Irish Quaker Thomas Pim in 1848.
-Lister's other brother was William Henry Lister, who died after a long illness.
-The youngest son of the couple was Arthur Lister, a wine merchant, botanist and lifelong Quaker, who studied Mycetozoa.
+The couple's second daughter was Isabella Sophia Lister, who married Irish Quaker Thomas Pim in 1848.
+Lister's other brother William Henry Lister died after a long illness.
+The youngest son was Arthur Lister, a wine merchant, botanist and lifelong Quaker, who studied Mycetozoa.
 He worked alongside his daughter Gulielma Lister to produce the standard monograph on Mycetozoa.
-By 1898, Lister's work had built a reputation sufficient to enable his being elected to the Royal Society.
-Gulielma Lister, a talented artist later updated the standard monograph with colour drawings.
-Her work built a reputation sufficient to enable her to be elected a fellow of the Linnean Society in 1904, becoming its vice-president in 1929.
-The couple's last child was Jane Lister; she married Smith Harrison, a wholesale tea merchant, who was marrying for a second time.
+By 1898, Lister's work had built a reputation sufficient to enable his election to the Royal Society.
+Gulielma Lister, a talented artist, later updated the standard monograph with colour drawings.
+Her work built a reputation sufficient to be elected a fellow of the Linnean Society in 1904.
+She became its vice-president in 1929.
+The couple's last child was Jane Lister; she married widower Smith Harrison, a wholesale tea merchant.

 After their marriage, the Listers lived at 5 Tokenhouse Yard in Central London for three years until 1822, where they ran a port wine business in partnership with Thomas Barton Beck.

 Beck was the grandfather of the professor of surgery and proponent of the germ theory of disease, Marcus Beck, who would later promote Lister's discoveries in his fight to introduce antiseptics.
 In 1822, Lister's family moved to Stoke Newington.
 In 1826, the family moved to Upton House, a long low Queen Anne style mansion that came with 69 acres of land.
 It had been rebuilt in 1731, to suit the style of the period.